stephenandersondev/blockbuster/README.md

 ![Create_Movie_Interface](https://github.com/stephenandersondev/Blockbuster-App/blob/master/img/create_movie.png?raw=true)

-You can also see a list of all movies.
+You can also see a list of all movies in the database.

 ![All_Movies_Interface](https://github.com/stephenandersondev/Blockbuster-App/blob/master/img/all_movies.png?raw=true)

-This is the Movie Details screen where you can see the name of the movie, and what customers have rented it in the past.
+This is the Movie Details screen where you can see the name of the movie, and which customers have rented it in the past.

 ![Customer_Details_Interface](https://github.com/stephenandersondev/Blockbuster-App/blob/master/img/movie_details.png?raw=true)